adquesto/adquesto-php-sdk/README.md

 * `subscription` has subscriptions enabled (`bool`)

 This one should be used when fetching Javascript plugin, as it tells whether to turn Subscriptions feature on or off.

+* `hasActiveCampaigns` are there any campaigns and quests that are eligible to display by your Service.

 #### Subscription status update